 The fonts we previously used in Balsamiq (Chalkboard for Mac, Comic Sans for Windows) were problematic for us from a technical standpoint, and for our customers when it came time to do design reviews.
 It's hard to take Comic Sans seriously, although, for a lot of people that's the point of using it.
 So Mike started a coffee-fueled journey into a space we've never gone before, creating a handwritten font.
-It was exciting and fun, and got us out of Comic Sans land.
-You can preview the 942 glyphs in the font in our glyph viewer.
+It was exciting and fun, and got us out of Comic Sans land - he manually created 942 glyphs!

 The main thing we wanted to do was create a font we could embed that had a hand-drawn look, but was cleaner, and less distracting compared to a comic font.
 Now we're making the font available for free for anyone to use on their desktop or in web and software applications, as long as it is not in a tool that competes with Balsamiq's.

 We thought it would be fun to tell you how we made the font, in case anyone wanted to go out and make their own.
 So here's the process Mike, the hand of Balsamiq Sans, undertook to make it happen.
 If you haven't used Balsamiq before, you can try Balsamiq Cloud to see the font in action.

 While the comic typeface made the point of low-fidelity unmistakable, we know that using it comes with a stigma akin to wearing socks under flip flops to a meeting with the Queen of England, and we didn't want to impose that on our friends.
 So I began practicing my lettering, which is actually pretty neat to begin with.
 Then I started looking for a tool that would allow me to draw the glyphs cleanly, while still retaining some of that hand-drawn feeling.